 What is the ABDR?

 The Australian Breast Device Registry (ABDR) is a public health registry that records information about breast device surgery in Australia.
-Funded by the Commonwealth Department of Health, the ABDR will address the lack of reliable and sound data to accurately measure health outcomes after implantation of breast devices (such as breast implants, breast tissue expanders and acellular dermal mesh).
+Funded by the Commonwealth Department of Health, the ABDR addresses the lack of reliable and sound data to accurately measure health outcomes after implantation of breast devices (such as breast implants, breast tissue expanders and associated meshes, including acellular dermal matrices).

 Participation in the ABDR promotes optimal patient health.
 The ABDR aims to identify and report on possible trends and complications associated with breast device surgery, such as rates of revision surgery.
 Reports to health agencies may include information on surgical techniques and practice to help identify where treatment gaps may exist and its effect on patient outcomes.
 In this way, the ABDR may facilitate best practice for health care professionals and health care facilities caring for patients receiving breast implants.
 Individual patients in the ABDR will never be identified in public reports and a consumer advocate (Consumers Health Forum of Australia) represents patient interest on the ABDR Steering Committee.

 For many people, the ABDR helps provide peace of mind that devices are being tracked long-term for adverse effects.

 Why participate in the ABDR?

 - Your participation in the ABDR contributes to long term safety monitoring of implanted breast devices with an aim to improve patient safety

-- Safety issues can be identified in significantly shorter timeframes than previously
+- Safety issues can be identified in significantly shorter timeframes than in the past

 - You will have access to a record of your device details upon request (medical records only need to be kept for seven years)

 - Helps provide confidence that your devices are being monitored for health issues

-- All health information is held in a highly secure data base that is ISO27001 certified and housed within the Monash University “red zone”
+- All health information is held in a highly secure database that is housed within Monash University